01 Nov 2018 A Baptist Preacher’s Buddhist Teacher

 Dr. Lawrence E. Carter Sr., the founding dean of the Martin Luther King Jr. International Chapel at Morehouse College, discusses how his interfaith journey with Daisaku Ikeda made him a better Christian

-Middleway Press’ A Baptist Preacher’s Buddhist Teacher, authored by Dr. Lawrence E. Carter Sr., has been named the 2019 winner of the Illumination Book Awards in the “Biography/Memoir” category.
+Middleway Press’ A Baptist Preacher’s Buddhist Teacher, authored by Dr. Lawrence E. Carter Sr., has earned high praises and received three gold awards namely, the 2019 Nautilus Book Awards in the Religion/Spirituality of Western Thought category, the 2019 Independent Publisher Book Awards in the Religion (Eastern/Western) category; and the 2019 Illumination Book Awards in the Biography/ Memoir category.

 Lawrence E. Carter Sr. has given us a most fascinating quasi-autobiography of a disciple.
 He claims to be a disciple of Jesus, Gandhi, M.L King Jr., and Daisaku Ikeda.
 For him, to be a disciple is not to be a follower, but rather one who picks up the work of a mentor and expands on it in new circumstance.
 King's work introduced Carter to Gandhi and the larger vision of nonviolence: Gandhi was no Baptist!
 Later Carter became involved with Daisaku Ikeda, current head of the Japanese Nichiren Buddhist movement Soka Gakkai International and became his disciple too.
 Ikeda is no Baptist either.
 Today Carter is a truly cosmopolitan global preacher and thinker.
 From his American, South Asian, and East Asian religious identity, he is a true disciple of Jesus, the most distant of all his mentors, carrying on Jesus's work in extraordinary creative ways.
 Read this book!